Miri Davidovitz: Biography

 Miri Davidovitz was born in Europe.
 She immigrated in Israel as a child.
-After studying photography in Jerusalem and London she opened studio in Tel Aviv.
+After studying photography in Jerusalem and London she opened a studio in Tel Aviv.
 She works as advertising and fashion photographer as well as independent photography teacher.
 She is mostly known for documenting an Israeli club culture of 80s and early 90s.
 In 2017 she created a project, depicting refugees from Africa and foreign workers in south Tel Aviv.